North Korea is dodging sanctions with fish and front firms

 Many African liberation movements had ties and support from the North Korean regime before independence and through the Cold War, though the extent of the connections has been questioned by some.

 Mozambique is no different.
-Every day around Maputo's main traffic circle, yellow-and-green taxis skirt a North Korean-made bronze statue of Samora Machel, Mozambique's founding president.
+Every day around Maputo's main traffic circle, yellow-and-green taxis skirt a North Korean-made bronze statue of Samora Machel, Mozambique's founding President.
 One hand points to the sky, the other is hitched to a military belt.

 The statue, unveiled in 2011, bears only a passing resemblance to the man.
 The UN Security Council passed sanctions targeting Pyongyang's statue-making business in late 2016.